 Before moving a meaningful position on-chain, withdraw a small amount, confirm it lands in the right wallet on the right network, and confirm you can move it back or sell it.
 A five-minute test beats discovering a mistake with your whole position mid-flight.

-The practical rule when you withdraw: the network you pick on Binance must match the network your receiving wallet expects.
-If you send an Ethereum-network token to an address configured for a different chain, you can lose it.
-Confirm the chain on both ends, confirm the address, and only then confirm the withdrawal.
+The practical rule when you withdraw: confirm you're on BNB Smart Chain at both ends.
+Pick BNB Smart Chain (BEP-20) on Binance, make sure your receiving wallet is set to BNB Smart Chain, verify the address, and only then confirm the withdrawal.
 This is the single most common way people lose funds on-chain, and it has nothing to do with the market moving — it's a pure mechanics error, and entirely avoidable.

 This isn't a shortcoming; it's just how custodied shares work everywhere.
 When you hold a real share at any broker, you own it, but the custodian holds it for you, and moving it means a formal broker-to-broker transfer rather than firing off an on-chain transaction.
 So if the ability to self-custody your stock in your own wallet matters to you, that points you toward the tokenized track — and if what you want is a real, registered share you can hold long-term through a regulated broker, that points you the other way.
 Neither is better in the abstract; they're built for different priorities.